meltyourface/blank/posts/Angels-and-demons/Hierarchy-and-Roles-of-Angels-and-Demons-in-Occultism/index.md

 Angels and demons frequently interact with humans, either through direct contact or subtle influence.
 While angels usually act on divine guidance, offering wisdom and protection, demons may have their agendas, leading humans down darker paths.

-Summoning angels and demons involves several key factors: intention, ritual, and psychic connection.
+**Summoning angels and demons involves several key factors**: intention, ritual, and psychic connection.
 Practitioners must be clear in their objectives and keep their intentions pure.
 Ritual practice, invoking a specific entity, may include the use of sigils, sacred names or formulas, incense, candles, and other ritual tools.
 Psychic connection means attuning oneself to the being's vibrational frequency, using techniques like meditation, visualization, and astral projection.

 ### VI.
 Precautions When Dealing with Angels and Demons